-- The Gateway Seminary Library Collection supplements the information, knowledge, and wisdom found in your textbooks and class lectures.
+- The same policies that apply to food and drink on other floors of the building also apply in the library.
+Packaged snacks and covered drinks are welcomed.
+Prepared meals should be eaten in the lounges, the café, or on the pationot the library. - The Gateway Seminary Library Collection supplements the information, knowledge, and wisdom found in your textbooks and class lectures.
 You can discover most of its resources, whether in printed or digital form, from the library's main web page.
 For more about the library and its online resources, click the Library tab at the bottom of any Gateway webpage or go to http://library.gs.edu. - All three lobby elevators serve the library from any floor.
 Within the library, the lighted exit signs above single doors show where to exit if the building alarms sound. - The second floor itself does not have its own lounge area.
-For extended conversation or meals, use the third or fourth floor lounges, the patio, or the café. - The same policies that apply to food and drink on other floors of the building also apply in the library. - There are no charges for you to use the library if you return borrowed items on time.
+For extended conversation or meals, use the third or fourth floor lounges, the patio, or the café. - There are no charges for you to use the library if you return borrowed items on time.